 16 Salute one another with an holy kiss.
 The churches of Christ salute you.

 The holy kiss is a formal greeting of Christian love in the brotherhood of saints.
-It is one of the Seven Ordinances recognized by many Anabaptist churches (see my note for 1Cor 11:1).
+It is one of the Seven Ordinances recognized by many Anabaptist churches (see note for 1Cor 11:1).
 Both Peter and Paul reminded the churches to greet one another with a kiss of charity (1Cor 16:20; 1Thes 5:26; 1Pet 5:14; 2Cor 13:12).
 Each of the ordinances are physical acts that have a deeper, spiritual meaning.
-Diversity of practice does not detract from its significance, nor has the need for unity and love in the church diminished over the years!
+Diversity of practice do not detract from their significance, nor has the need for unity and love in the church diminished over the years!
 The Apostles reminded the churches often in their epistles to continue constant in unfeigned love for the brethren.
 Greeting one another with an holy kiss is a token of that commitment.

 17 Now I beseech you, brethren, mark them which cause divisions and offences contrary to the doctrine which ye have learned; and avoid them.
 18 For they that are such serve not our Lord Jesus Christ, but their own belly; and by good words and fair speeches deceive the hearts of the simple.